ogarcia138/predictingCryptoMarketTrends-/README.md

 2. Model & Libraries

-      -VADER (Valance Aware Dictionary and sEntiment Reasoner) is our primary tool for analyzing short social media text.
+      -FinBERT is our primary tool for analyzing financial or market-related text, including short-form social media content.
+FinBERT, a transformer-based model specifically fine-tuned for finance, provides more context-aware sentiment insights (positive, negative, neutral) compared to general-purpose sentiment analysis tools.

       -We may optionally compare results from TextBlob or transformer-based models (e.g., BERT) to see if advanced NLP methods improve sentiment accuracy.